Mississippi House leader modifies stance on tax reduction - NewsBreak

 JACKSON, Miss.
 (AP) — Mississippi House Speaker Philip Gunn slightly modified his stance on tax reduction Tuesday as legislators opened their three-month session.

-Instead of saying firmly that he will push to eliminate the state income tax, as he has done in the past, Gunn told reporters that he is open to discussions about many proposals to put money back into people’s pockets
+Instead of saying firmly that he will push to eliminate the state income tax, as he has done in the past, Gunn told reporters that he’s open to discussions about many proposals to put money back into people’s pockets.

 During the 2022 session, legislators passed and Republican Gov. Tate Reeves signed the state’s largest tax cut ever.
 Starting this year, the 4% income tax bracket is eliminated.
 Over the next three years, the 5% bracket will be reduced to 4%.